 Crucially though, we also recognise that support is required for the educational system in the region, to ensure that children attending school can realise their potential.
 In close cooperation with local officials, teachers and school directors, Kerry has set up an improvement programme together with a local NGO specialising in micro educational projects.
 Through this programme, we aim to bring a more defined structure to each school day and will also recognise teachers and school management for their increased efforts with a rewards programme designed to provide a better standard of education for all children.

 When the project began in April 2014, three associations were created with clearly defined criteria for participation in the programme.
 In the first year, 278 farmers sold their freshly harvested vanilla beans to Project Tsara Kalitao – well ahead of the target of 150 farmers.
 In 2017, our work expanded to reach almost 900 farmers across 11 villages with an impact on approximately 5,000 people.

 In addition to directly supporting farmers, through our pilot programme on education we currently reach more than 1,000 children in the project region.
-On successful completion of this pilot, the programme will be rolled out across all our participating villages with the potential to positively impact up to 5,000 children and their families by 2018.
+On successful completion of this pilot, the programme will be rolled out across all our participating villages with the potential to positively impact up to 5,000 children and their families.